 Computing, Culture, and Society

 The Computing, Culture, and Society track of the Ph.D. in Informatics is designed both for students with a background in social sciences and an interest in computing, as well as computer scientists with a deep interest in its social and ethical implications.
-The curriculum integrates theory, reflective practice, and technical knowledge that ultimately prepare you to contribute to the design, implementation, and use of new technologies.

 Our current areas of interest include: